dspetukhov/data-quality-automated-evaluator/README.md

 #### `filter`

-This value defines SQL expression to filter data by rows and/or by columns supported by Polars.
+This section specifies a SQL expression to filter data by rows and/or by columns using Polars.

 #### `transformations`

-This value specifies a dict where each key is a column name and each value is a SQL expression to be applied to one or multiple columns in data.
-If the column name in key field matches any existing column in data, it replaces it, otherwise it creates a new one.
+This section specifies a dict with at least one key-value pair where key is a column name to be created or replaced and value is a SQL expression to be applied to one or multiple columns in data.
+If the key matches any existing column name in data, it replaces that column with transformed values, otherwise it creates a new one.

 #### `date_column`

-This value defines the column to aggregate data by the specified time interval.
-It is obligatory to have date column specified and this can be done in a few different ways:

-- explicitly in this configuration section,
+This value defines the column to aggregate data by time intervals.
+It is obligatory to have date column specified and it is recommended to state this value explicitly in this configuration section.

-- create `date_column` via `transformations`,
-- having column with the name `date_column` in data.
+Otherwise, column with the name `date_column` is picked up as date column.
+Therefore, having `date_column` as column in data or creating it through `transformations` will also be working options.

 #### `time_interval`

 This value is used to divide the date or datetime range in `date_column` into equal intervals.
 The division implemented with [polars.Expr.dt.truncate](https://docs.pola.rs/api/python/stable/reference/expressions/api/polars.Expr.dt.truncate.html).

-It is not obligatory to specify `time_interval` as the default value is "1d".
+The default value is "1d", which corresponds to one day, so any other value required should be stated explicitly.

 #### `target_column`

 This value defines column in data to calculate target average, which is class balance in machine learning binary classification problems.
 The calculation result will be shown in the `Overview` section of the markdown report.

-If data contain `target_column` column, it will be picked up to calculate target average.
-So it is not necessary to specify this value explicitly in this configuration section, it is possible to get `target_column` via `transformations`.
+If this value is not stated, column with the name `target_column` is picked up as target column.
+If there is not `target_column` in the data, it can be created through `transformations`.

-This value is not obligatory.
+This section is not obligatory.

 #### `columns_to_exclude`

-This value defines a list of columns that will be excluded from evaluation.
+This section specifies a list of columns that will be excluded from evaluation.
 This is optional.

 #### `outliers`